shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     marketplace = Marketplace(token_contract.address, sp.utils.metadata_of_url("ipfs://QmW8jPMdBmFvsSEoLWPPhaozN6jGQFxxkwuMLtVFqEy6Fb"), admin.address)
     scenario += marketplace
 ```

-Now we will try to mint the NFT, We have used a temporary IPFS hash.
+Now we will try to mint the NFT, We use a temporary IPFS hash here.
 First, we will call the entry point without giving Marketplace contract admin privileges.
 This is to check if everything is working how it is supposed to.
 We should see a fail message if we try to run.
-After that, we can call set_administrator on Token contract and set Marketplace contract as the admin.
+After that, we can call the `set_administrator` entry point on the Token contract and set the Marketplace contract as the admin.
 If we try to mint again, It will work.

 Now we can test out the collect function.
-> Make sure to use a different user while calling the entrypoint.
-As we have added a check to make sure minter is not same as collector.
+> Make sure to use a different user while calling the entry point.
+As we have added a check to make sure the minter is not the same as the collector.

-Now we can alse try out collect_management_rewards entry point and enter the amount and address in parameters.
+Now, we can also try out the `collect_management_rewards` entry point and enter the amount and address in parameters.

 ```python
     scenario.h1("Mint")
     scenario += marketplace.mint(sp.record(amount = 100000000, metadata = sp.pack("ipfs://bafyreibwl5hhjgrat5l7cmjlv6ppwghm6ijygpz2xor2r6incfcxnl7y3e/metadata.json"))).run(sender = admin, valid = False)